furkancankay/furkancankay/README.md

 # Hi! 👋 My name is Furkan
 I cannot guarantee that I can do everything you want.
 But I can guarantee that I will do everything I can to the end.
-- 🔭 I’m currently working on Digitastic.de
+- 🔭 I’m currently open to work.

 # MySkills